josephj1o4e1/kafka-project-coinbase/README.md

 		Same as `CLUSTER_API_KEY`, `CLUSTER_API_SECRET` in .env

 9. Run terraform (bigquery dataset, confluent topic, confluent schema registry).
-	- install terraform if you haven't yet (mine is linux amd64)
+	- Install Terraform if you haven't already (I use Linux AMD64)
 		https://developer.hashicorp.com/terraform/install (use terraform --help command to confirm installation)
 	- `cd terraform/`
 	- `terraform init` (get providers)
-	- `terraform plan -var-file="secret.tfvars"` (this make sure credentials work and prepared resources are correct)
+	- `terraform plan -var-file="secret.tfvars"` (this make sure credentials work and let you inspect prepared resources)
 	- `terraform apply -var-file="secret.tfvars"`

-10. Setup ksqlDB stream processing/transformation.
+10. Setup ksqlDB.
-	Although our avro works on Confluent Kafka, the avro schema changes when sent to BigQuery since Nested arrays are not supported by BigQuery yet.
 	- Create a ksqldb cluster.
 All default is fine.
 	- Go to Streams tab -> Import topics as stream -> choose coinbase_avro.
 	- Go to Editor tab -> run the two queries in the transform_changes.sql under the resources/ folder, one at a time.